Burraga: Private town and village of Burraga

 As there were no other industries to provide employment the fortunes of the village rose and fell in line with those of the copper mine.
 The population seems to have peaked in the early 1900s, at around 2,000, during the construction of the new plant at the mine site.
 When the mine closed for the first time, in 1908, the population was still around 1,500.
 The population had fallen to 747, in 1911, the year before the mine reopened.
 It then rose again to around 1,400 to 1500, but after the mine closed for a second time in 1914, the population slumped to only 250 by 1916.
 Just after the final mine closure, in 1919, the population was 1,231.
 By 1924, the village's population was only 124.

 The village had two hotels; the Royal Hotel was destroyed by fire in 1932 and the Burraga Hotel was closed in 1933, and its disused building was also destroyed by fire in 1942.

 Burraga had a Union Church, Anglican and Catholic churches.
 The only surviving church is St Dympna's Catholic church, dating from 1941, which is still in use.

+The public school first closed in December 2006, reopened in February 2009, and finally closed in December 2016.

 From around 1900 to around 1915, Estonian-born photographer Evan Antoni Johann Lumme (1865-1935) made photographs of Burraga and some of its inhabitants.
 Some of these photographs are in the collection of the National Library of Australia.

 Present day

 Little remains of the copper mine's operations today; the single remaining tall brick chimney that dominates the site is a remnant of the failed attempt at pyritic smelting, the Burraga Dam on Thompson's Creek survives as a popular angling venue, and there are remnant shafts and slag heaps at the sites of the mine and smelters.
 The mine site is viewed as a prospective film location, as is the village.

-The village of Burraga is a quiet place now, but still has a public school, a community hall, and a village store that is a postal agency.
+The village of Burraga is a quiet place now, but still has a community hall, and a village store that is a postal agency.
 Aside from limited tourism for camping and angling, the economy of the village relies on grazing, nearby softwood forestry plantations, and sawmilling.
 The War Memorial Obelisk, in the village's War Memorial Park, commemorates the men who went from Burraga to the two world wars.
 The Burraga Sports and Services Club serves the village and nearby area.